 Can you ship internationally?

-Yes, but shipping costs will be higher and it will take longer to arrive.
+Yes, but shipping costs will be higher, it will take longer to arrive, and you may have to pay VAT and/or import duties.
 PayPal will calculate international shipping cost based on your location.
 See the order page for additional information.

 Returns and Warranty